 I sat on the edge of the boat, clinging to dear life as the waves tossed the “stationary” vessel about.
 Finally, I heard Csaba yell, “GO!” and I did as I’d been instructed.
 I pushed off the side of the boat into the deep water below, just as the huge dorsal fin came near.

 The swim with whale sharks in Cancun tour should be at the very top of your list of things to do in Cancun, a resort area that has no shortage of attractions.
 We began our quest at the marina, getting fitted for either a wetsuit or a life jacket and then given directions from Csaba Gocze, our guide from EcoColor Tours.
 The rules for the eco-tour are very clear and intended to protect the sharks.
 You are not allowed to swim over them, free dive beneath them, or to touch them.
 While they are not on the endangered list, they are considered vulnerable.

 It’s an hour’s boat ride from Cancun to the general area where they migrate, off the coast of Isla Mujeres.
 “It can sometimes take another five hours to actually find the whale sharks in the deep water,” said Csaba, preparing us for the worst.
 Fortunately, it took just another (bumpy) hour before a group of the gigantic sea creatures was spotted.

 Recognized as the biggest fish in the sea, whale sharks can grow to a length of over 40 feet and live up to 100 years.
 These docile giants are not carnivores and are harmless to humans.
 They are classified as filter feeders and dine on plankton through their very large mouths.
 This feeding method is known as ram filtration in which the shark swims with its mouth open pushing water and food into it.

-To prepare to swim along the sharks, we were instructed to don our masks, snorkels, and fins, perch on the wooden rail of the boat, and wait for the signal.
+To prepare to swim aside the sharks, we were instructed to don our masks, snorkels, and fins, perch on the wooden rail of the boat, and wait for the signal.
 The bobbing of the boat proved this to be more difficult than anticipated as each of our small group clasped the rail and tried to maintain our balance.